bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Touch slider should show selected verse as light text on dark background, and hide tracker.

-Access or activation of scene or verse should turn off auto scroll.

 Make filmstrip past and future colours light or dark based on paused or playing.

 Can selected verse have text shadow?